sumankndl/sumankndl/README.md

 - 👋 Hi, I’m @sumankndl
 - 👀 I’m interested in coding as I am student with major in software/web application.
-- 🌱 I’m currently learning Python and PHP.
+- 🌱 Skills: Python, C#, Salesforce, HTML, CSS and PHP.
-- 💞️ I’m looking to collaborate on Python projects.
+- 💞️ I’m looking to collaborate on C# projects.
 - 📫 How to reach me: Contact: suman.kndl09@gmail.com

 <!---